 When residents rent or purchase in gated communities, they’re seeking both a convenient, amenitized community and a safe place to call home.
 Your property has the power to deliver the lifestyle residents want — and it all starts at the front gate.
-Whether you’re developing a new gated community or looking to improve an existing one, be sure to carefully consider the property’s entry system.
+Whether you’re developing a new gated community or improving an existing one, be sure to carefully consider the property’s entry system.
 A gate intercom system is the best entrance solution.

 The best gate intercoms have these 4 features: